microsoft/TWL300-Understanding-XDR/index.md

 nav_order: 1
 ---

-# TechWorkshop L300 Migrate SAP to Azure
+# TechWorkshop L300 Understanding XDR

 ## **Learning objectives**:
 At the end of this workshop, you will be able to: